-- Analyze the components proposed in the RFQ responses in the context of the OWS WBS found in Annex A. - 2.
+- 1. Analyze the elements proposed in RFQ responses in the context of the OWS WBS found in Annex A. - 2.
 Compare the proposed efforts with the requirements of the initiative and determine viability. - 3.
 Assess the feasibility of the RFQ responses against the use cases. - 4.
 Analyze proposed specification development - 5.
 Analyze proposed testing methodologies, including but not limited to performance testing methodologies.